 I can think of an instance at an event where I was presenting.
-My vivid memory of this event is of the one person who didn’t smile, didn’t make eye contact, didn’t laugh at any of my (admittedly really bad) jokes.
+My vivid memory of this event is of the one person who didn’t smile, didn’t make eye contact, and didn’t laugh at any of my (admittedly really bad) jokes.
 This person just didn’t interact at all.

 Now, there were about 30 other people there who DID do all (or at least most) of those things, but that night my mind kept focusing on the one who didn’t.
 AND I replayed it over and over in my mind.
 For days.
 On a constant loop.